antiface/Documentation/METHODS/GeneralWorkflow/RhythmInTheWorkspace/README.md

 * I'm practicing my instruments again, am *thinking about music*, am *contemplating* music, rhythm, sound;
 * In any case, I've been doing a lot of work, art and research, in my laboratory and have been noticing the often subtle *"pulse"* of the work itself in the workspace, a manifestation of __RHYTHM IN THE WORKSPACE__;
 * I have also been continuously logging and documenting everything in a way i've never really achieved before, *at fever pitch*;
+* I couldn't help but notice lately a kind of __*dialectic, "call-and-response" rhythm*__ to my work where I work for 15 minutes roughly at one workstation and then I switch from *station-to-station* every 15 minutes, utilizing __THE SWITCHBOARD METHOD ALGORITHMS OF TASK ASSIGNMENT AND SCHEDULING__; just the fact of physically moving from station-to-station creates this __*dialogic rhythm or pulse*__;
 * More to come...
 * [...]